 Overview of Roth 401k

-Roth 401k is an option in some company retirement plans.
-It allows employees to contribute “after-tax” money to the plan (from their salary).
-The idea—if all goes well and you follow all of the IRS rules—is that you can prepay your taxes and avoid paying taxes when you take the money out in retirement.
+Roth 401k allows you to contribute after-tax money to a 401k plan.
+The idea—if all goes well and you follow all IRS rules—is that you can prepay income taxes today instead of paying those taxes when you withdraw funds in retirement.

-In 2006, the laws changed to allow Roth 401k contributions.
-Like traditional contributions, Roth contributions come out of your salary.
-However, they don’t reduce your taxable income.
+Current-year tax impact: Like traditional contributions, Roth contributions come out of your salary.
+But Roth doesn’t reduce your taxable income when you contribute.
 You’ll pay roughly the same income tax whether you put the money in Roth 401k or you deposit the funds to your bank account.

 Roth 401k Limits

 The limits for Roth 401k contributions are the same as for traditional 401k contributions.
-In 2016, the maximum you can contribute to a 401k (as salary deferral) is $18,000.
-You can do all of that as Roth, all of it as traditional, or you can do a portion of each.
+In 2018, the maximum you can contribute to a 401k (as salary deferral) is $18,500.
+You can do all of that as Roth, all of it as traditional, or you can direct a portion of your salary to each option.
 If you’re over the age of 50, you can contribute an additional $6,000 per year.

 Employee vs. Employer Dollars